TfTHacker/obsidian42-brat/README.md

 # Say Thank You
 If you are enjoying this plugin then feel free to buying me a coffee on [https://ko-fi/TfTHacker](https://ko-fi.com/TfTHacker).

-Please also help spread the word by sharing about the Obsidian Excalidraw Plugin on Twitter, Reddit, or any other social media platform you regularly use.
+Please also help spread the word by sharing your enthusiasim for this plugin on Twitter, Reddit, or any other social media platform you regularly use.

 You can find me on Twitter [@TfTHacker](https://twitter.com/TfTHacker)